 Taping my mouth at night have revolutionized my sleep

 That’s when I got the tip about mouth taping, to simply tape your mouth when you sleep to make sure you ONLY breathe through your nose.
 The first night you may wake up and rip off the tape in panic, then the trick is to put it on vertically.
 From the nose to the chin.
 I have now used the tape on and off for months and at the moment I use it horizontally.

 Another cool thing is if my nose is clogged when I go to bed, it just takes a few minutes for it to clear up and I can breathe well again.
 The taping is also very calming, I wake up well rested without a dry mouth, needing a drink or a wee.

 I know it probably sounds totally crazy with mouth tape, but the nights I forget to tape I immediately sleep worse!

 It has really revolutionized my sleep as I don’t need to drink several liters in the middle of the night, not having to wake up with a mouth dry like a desert and in addition now I need just over an hour LESS sleep!

-but well worth it!
+Long breaking-in period but well worth it!

 Update April – 2017: I have now used the sleep tape for almost a year and it took quite a while to get used to it.
 It took me at least 6 months to stop ripping it off during the night, maybe even longer.
 I have experienced only lately that I sleep all night in one sweep with my mouth taped.
 And I am NEVER to clogged up to use it.
 Of course, it does happen from time to time that I wake up a bit confused in the middle of the night, think it’s morning, take the tape off and fall back asleep.
 But it’s rare.